GMMan/PscdPack/readme.md

 in 16-bit hex.
 See https://genplus-gx.googlecode.com/files/gen_eeprom.pdf for a list of games that contain EEPROM and for their configuration.

-Note: EEPROM saving may not work for non-SEGA games because of different mapper used.
+Note: EEPROM saving may not work for non-SEGA games because of different mappers/modes used.

 DisableBankSwitching mode disables the bank switching mechanism used in Super Street Figher II.
 See http://emu-docs.org/Genesis/ssf2.txt for more information.
 You typically do not